- How will I benefit from being listed in Google Shopping?

 You may or may not receive additional traffic.
 It depends on many factors including your product mix, pricing, Google's search algorithms, and buyer tastes.
 This service only manages data submission, and does not guarantee that your products will be accepted by Google, or that you will see a traffic increase.
 Please see the Terms of Service for details.

 - I have multiple stores, can I set up multiple feeds?

 Yes, you can set up any number of stores of any type from within one account on our system.

 We recommend maintaining one account to save on fees and to simplify administration.
 You are welcome to open multiple accounts if, for example, you must keep the billing separate.

 For Google Shopping, you can manage all your stores from within one Google Merchant Account.
-All you have to do is submit the form to request a multi-client account.
+All you have to do is follow the instructions to convert to an advanced account, which will give you a new multi-client account (MCA).